Medicare Coverage for Cancer Prevention and Early Detection

 - Fecal occult blood test (FOBT) once every 12 months

 - Flexible sigmoidoscopy once every 4 years, or 10 years after a previous colonoscopy*

-- Colonoscopy once every 10 years, but not within 4 years of a flexible sigmoidoscopy
+- Colonoscopy once every 10 years, or 4 years after a previous flexible sigmoidoscopy

-If you have Medicare, are age 50 and older, and are at high risk for colon cancer, Medicare pays for some tests at shorter intervals, such as these:
+If you have Medicare, are age 50 and older, and are at high risk for colon cancer, Medicare pays for some tests at shorter intervals: